Sweetsugarbean's Double Chocolate Olive Oil Zucchini Bread is a superlative version of the classic quick bread that hides veggies within it.

 I got swept up in the stories of this Prairie girl finding her way with an incredible support network and some all-purpose flour.
-I worried my husband when, just a few sentences into the introduction, I found myself sobbing about the death of her father when she was girl.
+I worried my husband when, just a few sentences into the introduction, I found myself sobbing about the death of her father when she was a girl.
 That speaks to Renée’s abilities as a writer.
-Her book isn’t a detached collection of recipes cobbled together to fulfill the requirements of a publisher’s contract.
-Each one seems to play an role in her journey.
+Her book isn’t a detached collection of recipes cobbled together to fulfil the requirements of a publisher’s contract.
+Each one seems to play a role in her journey.
 And she relays their significance with a writerly prowess that conjures the likes of O’Brady and Nigel Slater.

 As for her recipes, well, I can’t wait to make her parsnip cupcakes.
 I am a fan of vegetables in sweet things, which is why I chose to share her Double Chocolate Olive Oil Zucchini Bread recipe.
 I could have made something more springy, like the superlative rhubarb fool.
 But I have a chest freezer with the last of 2016’s shredded zucchini still taking up space.
 It desperately needs to be cleared out for the 2017 editions soon to come.